katekorsaro/iron-dice/backlog/backlog.md

 # task

+- [] #4: start writing some minimal rust doc

 - [] #3: support modifier notation such as 3d6+2, d20+5

-- [] #2: support single die shorthand notation such as d10, d6
+- [x] #2: support single die shorthand notation such as d10, d6

 - [x] #1: create a roller object that con be created from a string (DICE) and has a method to roll dice.
 It returns a tuple with a Vector of result plus the final